PhotoboothProject/photobooth/faq/faq.md

 ***************
 **Rotary Mode**
 ***************
 In rotary mode a rotary encoder (i.e. [KY-040](https://sensorkit.en.joy-it.net/index.php?title=KY-040_Rotary_encoder)) is connected to the GPIOs.
 Turning the rotary left / right will navigate through the currently visible set of buttons on the screen.
-Button press on the rotary will activate the currently highlighted button in Photobooth
+Button press on the rotary will activate the currently highlighted button in Photobooth.

 The wiring layout is